herbariumlabs/vocalpipe/README.md

 ## Adding Documents to RAG

-1. Place documents in the appropriate `documents/` subdirectory:
+1. Place documents in the appropriate `datasets/` subdirectory:

-    - `documents/research/` for research papers
-    - `documents/guides/` for user guides
-    - `documents/reference/` for reference materials
+    - `datasets/Assam Law and Policy/` for Assam-specific content
+    - `datasets/Government of India Law and Policy/` for central content

 2. Supported formats: `.md`, `.txt`